Broccoli and Swiss Crustless Quiche

 Who doesn't love eggs?

-This is a dish that most kids enjoy, because it can be made-to-order.
+This is a dish that most kids will enjoy because it can be made-to-order.
 If you are cooking for those who are exceptionally finicky, it's easy to prepare two separate quiches so that your picky eaters get exactly what they want.
 Just like pizza, they can have plain cheese, if that's the only acceptable topping.

 Questions & Answers